tarantool/doc/doc/contributing/contributing.rst

 A patch can be offered in two ways:

-* (preferred) Using a fork and pull mechanism on Github: make changes to your copy of the repository and submit to us for review.
+* (preferred) Using a fork and pull mechanism on GitHub: make changes to your copy of the repository and submit to us for review.
   See details `here <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`_.
 * Suggest a patch via the mailing list.
 Our developers are discussing most of